 Securing the Law Firm

-3rd July 2024 • Park Plaza Victoria, London, UK
+22nd January 2025 • Park Plaza Victoria, London, UK

 Securing the Law Firm will look at the latest thinking around legal cybersecurity.
-As well as presentations from some of the world’s largest firms we will also be asking how small and medium-sized organisations can keep up with cybersecurity best practice in the sector.
+As well as presentations from some of the world’s largest firms, we will also be asking how small and medium-sized organisations can keep up with cybersecurity best practice in the sector.

 • Cloud incident response